-Elisabetta Catalano lived and worked in Rome.
-Considered one of the greatest witnesses to the work and lives of artists and other important cultural figures in Italy from the 1970s onward, Elisabetta became a portrait photographer of international fame.
+Elisabetta Catalano is considered one of the greatest witnesses to the work and lives of artists and other important cultural figures in Italy from the ’70s onward, becoming a portrait photographer of international fame.

 Catalano not only made portraits but also became an active and frequent participant and collaborator in the creation of performance art.
 In many cases the artists used her images when creating and exhibiting their pieces.
-Gino De Dominicis, for example, used a portrait made by Elisabetta as part of his contribution to the 1973 exhibition Contemporanea al Parcheggio at the Villa Borghese in Rome.
+Gino De Dominicis, for example, used a portrait made by Elisabetta as part of his contribution to the 1973 exhibition Contemporanea in the parking space of Villa Borghese in Rome.
 She also collaborated with artists in her studio, such as Fabio Mauri and Vettor Pisani, to prepare and document performances, making photographs that will be in future considered the iconic images of those works.

-Of particular note was her long and continuous collaboration with Fabio Mauri, from his first years until his final days, in which she photographed his theatrical installations, performances, projections and other works.
+Of particular note was her long and continuous collaboration with Fabio Mauri, from her first years until her final days, in which she photographed his theatrical installations, performances, projections and other works.